-- "...An application for a permit may be granted only if the licensing authority is satisfied that the premises will be used as an unlicensed FEC, and if the chief officer of police has been consulted on the application...Licensing authorities might wish to consider asking applications to demonstrate: - a full understanding of the maximum stakes and prizes of the gambling that is permissible in unlicensed FECs; - that the applicant has no relevant convictions (those that are set out in Schedule 7 of the Act; and - that staff are trained to have a full understanding of the maximum stakes and prizes.
-(24.7)"
+- "...An application for a permit may be granted only if the licensing authority is satisfied that the premises will be used as an uFEC, and if the chief officer of police has been consulted on the application.....
+The licensing authority may also consider asking applicants to demonstrate:: - a full understanding of the maximum stakes and prizes of the gambling that is permissible in unlicensed FECs; - that the applicant has no relevant convictions (those that are set out in Schedule 7 of the Act; and - that employees are trained to have a full understanding of the maximum stakes and prizes.
+(24.9)"